Choose your settings

 CEO fraud

 CEO fraud, also known as "business email compromise," is a type of scam where scammers usually start by hacking into the CEO's account.
-Using their email address as a cover, the scammer contacts an employee from the organization who's authorized to carry out transactions, like an administrative assistant, procurement officer or accounts payable clerk, under the pretext of an emergency or a major acquisition.
-Sometimes it could be one of your business partners who gets hacked.
-A series of exchanges follow, requiring secrecy on the part of the employee.
+Using their email address as a cover, the scammer contacts an employee from the organization who's authorized to carry out transactions, like an administrative assistant, procurement officer or accounts payable clerk.
+They claim that there’s some kind of emergency or major acquisition that requires money to be sent to another account, often in a foreign country.

 Fake supplier scam

 After hacking into the email account of one of your regular suppliers, the scammer asks that payments intended for that supplier be sent to a new bank account.
-The scammer (fake supplier) asks you to change the banking information.
+The scammer (still pretending to be your actual supplier) asks you to change the banking information.
 The payments are never made to your real supplier.

 Fake technician scam

-A tech support agent contacts you by phone.
-They claim to have to update software or clean or fix your computer, for example.
+A scammer pretending to be an IT technician calls you or one of your employees on the phone.
+They claim that they need to do something on your computer like update some software, clean up files or fix something.
 To convince you, the fake technician says your software version is obsolete (or corrupted) and that you'll soon lose access to it.
 Then, they ask you to connect remotely to your computer to do an "update".
-The scammer actually wants to access your computer to perform a scan and collect your ID and passwords.
+But what the scammer really wants to do is get your usernames and passwords, as well as the company’s banking information.
 Once they have your personal information, they’ll be able to perform fund transfers.

 4. Overpayment scam

-One of your "customers" sends a payment by cheque that exceeds what they owe for the goods or services they received.
-They then ask to be reimbursed for the overpayment.
+One of your customers sends a payment by cheque for more than what they owe for the goods or services they received.
+Instead of writing you a new cheque for the correct amount, they suggest that you go ahead and deposit their original cheque and just transfer them the amount they overpaid.
 You later discover that the cheque was fraudulent.
 By then, you've lost the goods and services, along with the amount refunded.

 1. Be vigilant